-Understanding the concepts behind DVC Use Years are vital to making an informed purchase from the DVC resale market.
-For those considering Disney Vacation Club ownership for the first time, your choice of Use Year depends on when you expect to use your DVC points.
-If you’re already a DVC member, selecting the optimal Use Year requires a bit more consideration.
-However, the process is manageable with the right information.
-Before you purchase a DVC resale from Fidelity, we’ll tell you what you need to know.
+Understanding the concept of the DVC Use Year is vital when you are purchasing points.
+Especially when you are buying a DVC resale.
+If you are considering Disney Vacation Club ownership for the first time, DVC Use Year can impact when you use your points.
+However, if you’re already an owner, selecting the optimal Use Year requires a bit more consideration.
+Luckily, the process is manageable with the right information.
+Before you purchase a DVC resale, don’t forget to keep Use Year in mind when browsing contracts for sale.

 What is DVC Use Year?

 The term Use Year (which is often abbreviated to UY) is a bit deceiving.
-People new to the workings of DVC Use Year might be surprised that it actually refers to a month.
-There are eight Use Years considered: February, March, April, June, August, September, October and December.
+People new to the workings of DVC Use Year might be surprised to learn that it actually refers to a month.
+There are eight Use Years to consider: February, March, April, June, August, September, October, and December.

-The first of the UY month is the date when owners are eligible to use their annual allotment of points for the next twelve months.
-If you purchase points from the DVC resale market with a September UY, you have until August 31 of the following year to use or bank points.
-Note that you don’t need the points in order to make a reservation; the points just need to be available for the dates of your vacation.
-If you’ve already gone on a trip to and exhausted your points for the year, you can still book a Disney vacation for next year.
+On the first of every UY month is when owners will receive their annual allotment of points.
+Keep in mind that you don’t need the points in order to make a reservation; your points just need to be available for the dates of your vacation.
+This means that if you’ve exhausted all of your points for the year, you can still book a Disney vacation for next year.

 For more information, read DVC Points and When to Add More.

-As mentioned above, the selection of a Use Year is simply a matter of preference based upon travel habits and current ownership.
-However, the distribution of available DVC points is not even across all Use Years or consistent among resorts.
-Nearly 1/3 of all the Animal Kingdom Villas points are under a December Use Year, while only 11% of Bay Lake Tower points fall under the same Use Year.
+Choosing a Use Year for your contract is simply a matter of preference or your current ownership.
+However, keep in mind that the distribution of points is not even across all Use Years or consistent among resorts.
+Nearly 1/3 of all Animal Kingdom Villas points for sale are under a December Use Year, while only 11% of Bay Lake Tower points for sale fall under the same Use Year.

-The good news is that our research has not shown any distinguishable difference in cost or ROFR that can be attributed to a DVC point package Use Year.
-It appears as though Use Year remains purely a matter of preference and should not be a factor in determining the price of Disney Vacation Club points, despite the limited availability of some Use Years at particular resorts.
+The good news is that your research has not shown any distinguishable difference in costs or ROFR that can be attributed to a DVC point package Use Year.
+Your DVC Use Year should really be a matter of preference and shouldn’t be a factor to determine the cost of DVC points.
+Despite the limited availability of some Use Years at particular resorts.

-Not only does your DVC Use Year determine when your annual allotment of points become available, it also tells you the last day of the year for you to bank your DVC Points.
+Not only does your DVC Use Year determine when your annual allotment of points will be come available, it also indicates the last day of the year for you to bank your DVC points.

-If you think you have an idea of what Use Year you’re looking for and you’re ready to start shopping for DVC Resale points, check out Fidelity’s DVC listings where you’ll find tons of great deals.
-If you don’t see the Use Year or DVC points package you’re looking for, sign up for Fidelity’s Priority Mail List, and have the latest listings delivered to your inbox before they’re advertised to the public.
+If you think you have an idea of what Use Year you’re looking for and you’re ready to start shopping for DVC Resale points, check out our DVC points for sale where you’ll find tons of great deals.
+If you don’t see the Use Year or DVC points package you’re looking for, make sure to create an account on our website and set up a saved search to have the latest listings delivered to your inbox right away.
 It’s a convenient and free way to shop the DVC resale market.